wlsf82/protractor-and-webrtc/README.md

 - How to install the application dependencies
 - How to start the app
-- How to install protractor as a dev dependency
+- How to install protractor and a test report as dev dependencies
 - How to create a basic protractor configuration for running end-to-end tests
-- And how to create a npm test script
+- And how to create and run a npm test script

 ### Installing the app dependencies